How to Sell Your Own Home

 You could hire a real estate lawyer to draft a contract for you or try to navigate the contract provided by a buyer’s agent.

-But if you use Homepie, once you and the buyer agree on the final terms of the sale, a Purchase Agreement is automatically generated with all those agreed-upon terms included.
+But if you use Homepie, once you and the buyer agree on the final terms of the sale, a Purchase Agreement is automatically generated with all those agreed-upon terms included, in supported states.

 Now, both parties just have to e-sign and you are officially under contract.
 It’s that’s simple.